ethoinformatics/ez-build/README.md

 7. Plug in your Android device and `cordova run android`

 Check that your Android installation is up to date with your device, and delete any older versions of the app from your device before installing.

+To update your local copy of the project when changes are made by others, repeat steps 2a through 5.